Where to Find Chilled Soups Around DC

 Georgetown French bistro La Bonne Vache (3265 Prospect St., NW) blends garlic and dill into its cucumber soup, which is topped with crab meat.
 Petite Cerise in Shaw (1027 7th St., NW) is serving its own version with basil, dill, yogurt, lemon, and Maryland crab.

 Elle in Mount Pleasant (3221 Mt.
 Pleasant St., NW) is serving a vichyssoise-style minty pea soup with herb puree, chives, ham, and a splash of olive oil.
 You can also skip the ham for a vegan version.
+Over in Old Town Alexandria, Vermillion Restaurant & Bar (1120 King St., Alexandria) is offering an English pea soup with Greek yogurt, pine nuts, dill, and pickled Carolina shrimp.

 Tan Tan Men